Smith in Hamburg

 Located near the North Sea, Hamburg is known as both gateway to the world and one of Europe's most sustainable cities.
 Study in German at the Universität Hamburg with options for either the full year or spring semester.

 The program begins with a cultural orientation, intensive language study and excursions.
-Students enroll in four 4-credit courses each semester based on their language ability, including a German language course, university courses taught in German or English, and optional program courses in history and theater.
+Students enroll in four 4-credit courses each semester based on their language ability, including a German language course, university courses taught in German or English, and optional program courses in German history and culture.

-Students take courses at the Smith Center in addition to courses at the Universität Hamburg and Technische Universität Hamburg with German students studying government, economics, social sciences, humanities, mathematics and sciences.
+Students take courses at the Smith Center in addition to courses at the Universität Hamburg with German students studying government, economics, social sciences, humanities, mathematics and sciences.
 For more than 50 years, the Universität Hamburg has been welcoming students studying through Smith, the only U.S. program in Hamburg.
 Students are required to take at least one of their courses at the Universität Hamburg.

 Both the year-long and spring programs begin with a four-week orientation session in Hamburg.
 The orientation program provides intensive language preparation, cultural courses and introductions to everyday and academic life in Hamburg.
-Guest lectures on the German university system, the press and politics supplement daily instruction in the German language.
+Topics covered in classes include German university system, the press and politics.
+They are supplemented by daily instruction in the German language.
 The group takes several excursions to north German towns and typically includes a four-day stay in Berlin.
 Scheduled events include tours of the city, visits to museums and monuments and several evenings at concerts, the opera or the theater.

 Students enroll in four courses per semester, with the following requirements: